waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # To-Do
 - After this battle, use `check_reachable_unseen_tiles` to investigate the tile at Route 39 (1, 35).
 - Unstun Sailor (ID 3) in Olivine City when I return.
+- **Item Interaction Mechanics:** To give an item to an overworld sprite (like the sick Miltank), I must interact with the sprite directly.
+Using the item from the PACK menu only works on my own POKéMON.
+The game may require a specific item type (e.g., a generic 'BERRY') and will not accept functionally similar but differently named items (e.g., 'BITTER BERRY').